Rail integration system: Design

 Optics such as telescopic sights, reflector sights, holographic sights, red dot magnifiers, night vision sights, or thermal sights may be placed between the iron sights.
 The rail section may also come in various heights to help align equipment, which may align with the original iron sights inline or below an illuminated optic's center dot, ring or chevron.
 This is referred to as absolute or lower 1/3 co-witness respectively.

-In addition to height variations some rail brackets may be offset at various degrees, 22.5°, 45°, and 90° are the most common, to place accessories and/or backup folding collapsible iron sights.
-So they are out of the line sight on the top of the firearm and/or to decrease the outer profile edge's size.
-Then the original sights are a backup if the electronic optic should fail.
-The rail section may also move weapon-mounted lights forward so the flashlight (UK torch) does not shine and reflect on the firearm directly.
-Creating shadows and visual impairment from this illumination.
+In addition to height variations some rail brackets may be offset at various degrees.
+22.5°, 45°, and 90° are the most common, to place accessories and/or backup folding collapsible iron sights in such a way so that they are out of the line sight on the top of the firearm and/or to decrease the outer profile edge's size.
+Then, the original sights are a backup if the electronic optic should fail.
+The rail section may also move weapon-mounted lights forward so the light does not shine and reflect on the firearm directly, which may create shadows.

 The amount of rail space allows adjustment and personal optimization of each device and tool attached for the user.
 As designs have advanced the amount of space has succeeded in the actual need for placement space.
-Thus rail covers and protectors may be added, to prevent snagging on gear and/or plant foliage.
+Thus, rail covers and protectors may be added to prevent snagging on gear and/or plant foliage.

-Future rails systems will have the option of carrying power to supply the needs of the increasing electronics mounted to aid the shooter and/or soldier.
-Standards are still being determined for multiple countries.
+Future rails systems may have the option of carrying batteries or other electricity systems to supply the needs of the increasing electronics mounted to aid the shooter.
+Standards are still being determined for these types of systems.
 An example of such is NATO standards NATO Accessory Rail which is the continued improvement and standardization of the Picatinny rail.